what I have done in 2025

 Here are some things I’ve done this year.

-- returned from trip to Japan
+- returned from a trip to Japan

 japan trip